When you can annul a marriage

 If a marriage was not legally valid, the law says that it never existed.

 However, you may need legal paperwork to prove this - for example if you want to get married again.

 Your marriage is ‘voidable’

 You can annul a marriage for a number of reasons, such as:

 - it was not consummated - you have not had sex with the person you married since the wedding (does not apply for same sex couples)

-- you didn’t properly consent to the marriage - eg you were drunk or forced into it
+- you did not properly consent to the marriage - for example you were drunk or forced into it

 - the other person had a sexually transmitted disease when you got married

 - the woman was pregnant by another man when you got married